foreachthing/Slic3rConfigPrettyPrint/README.md

 * -s prints the summary section only
 * -cc|--commentcolor changes the color of gcode comments (default: red)

+## Usage in Slic3r
+If you want to use this script as a post-processor (create a pdf automatically with exporting gcode) then use this script as following:
+`C:\Program!
+Files! (x86)\Python37-32\python.exe c:\dev\SCPP\Slic3rConfigPrettyPrint.py -o --au "John Doe"`

+Make sure you don't have a white-space at the end of this string.
+Otherwise you'll get a syntax error.
+NOTE: before every white-space you'll need an **!**.
+Whatch closly: `C:\Program!
+Files! (x86)\`.

 ## Examples
 Input: `PROG  mySlicedFile.gcode -t -au "Mister Slic3r"`